Skip to main content

 26 slopes, 2 Terrain Parks, 1 Half Pipe 5 nights a week from Wednesday-Sunday and including holidays from 9am-9pm.
 MSLM will continue to offer only day operation Monday – Tuesday from 9am-4:30pm.

-2015 – During the summer MSLM installed 14 new lights and resulted in another $100,000 investment into night skiing.
-Also in 2015 the Moonstone chalet cafeteria underwent a major renovation.
-To ensure safe and reliable chairlift system and grooming equipment the mechanics and electricians work hard all summer long conducting maintenance.
-In addition the Gentle Ben Chair lift was fitted with new chairs totalling almost $90,000.
-Lastly MSLM once again hosted Tough Mudder, the weather was hot, hazy and humid, one of the hottest weekends of an otherwise cool summer.
+2015 – During the summer MSLM installed 14 new lights resulting in another $100,000 investment into night skiing.
+Also in 2015, the Moonstone chalet cafeteria underwent a major renovation.
+To ensure a safe and reliable chairlift system and grooming equipment the mechanics and electricians work hard all summer long conducting maintenance.
+In addition, the Gentle Ben Chair lift was fitted with new chairs totaling almost $90,000.
+Lastly, MSLM once again hosted Tough Mudder, the weather was hot, hazy and humid, one of the hottest weekends of an otherwise cool summer.

 2017 – The winter season returned with a bit more normalcy.
-MSLM’s season was from December 9 2016 – March 26 2017.
-MSLM offered $4.50 lift tickets again Dec 23 2016 to celebrate our historic Opening in 1964 and raise money and food for our local food banks.
+MSLM’s season was from December 9, 2016 – March 26, 2017.
+MSLM offered $4.50 lift tickets again Dec 23, 2016 to celebrate our historic Opening in 1964 and raise money and food for our local food banks.
 Over $5000 in cash and over 5000lbs of food was donated.
 MSLM hosted another Freestyle Skiing NORAM, Snowboard Canada Nationals, Snowboard Ontario Provincials and the 4th Annual Vans Hi Standard in our award-winning terrain parks.
 The weather was up and down this season.
 Every Tuesday in January and February saw rain and freezing rain.
 Many thaws and freezes.
-Summer 2017 saw continued improvements on mountain.
+Summer 2017 saw continued improvements on the mountain.

 • $500,000 on snow-making upgrades and automation